Josh Duggar admits cheating on wife after Ashley Madison hack

 "The last few years, while publicly stating I was fighting against immorality in our country I was hiding my own personal failures," he added, calling himself the "biggest hypocrite ever."

-Duggar apologised in a statement, saying he "acted inexcusably," and resigned from his job at Christian lobbying group Family Research Council.
+Duggar apologized in a statement, saying he "acted inexcusably," and resigned from his job at Christian lobbying group Family Research Council.

 In an earlier version of Duggar's statement posted on the family's website and reported by People magazine and Buzzfeed, he said "I have secretly over the last several years been viewing pornography on the internet and this became a secret addiction and I became unfaithful to my wife."